UKCloud/documentation/articles/portal/ptl-ref-overview-permissions.md

 You can find further details of these roles in the [VMware Cloud Director Service Provider Admin Portal Guide](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-BC504F6B-3D38-4F25-AACF-ED584063754F.html).

+### API Only role

-In addition, UKCloud have created an API Only role that restricts users with VMware Cloud Director permissions to accessing VMware Cloud Director solely via the API, with no GUI access.
+In addition to the VMware Cloud Director permissions, UKCloud has created an API Only role that restricts users with VMware Cloud Director permissions to accessing VMware Cloud Director solely via the API, with no GUI access.

 > [!NOTE]
-> The API Only role must be selected in addition to one of the VMware Cloud Director roles (Admin, Catalogue Author, vApp Author, vApp User or Console Only); you should not select the API Only role on its own.
+> The API Only role must be selected in addition to one of the VMware Cloud Director permissions (Admin, Catalogue Author, vApp Author, vApp User or Console Only); you should not select the API Only role on its own.

 ## Permissions for Cloud Storage